 Curated by Elizabeth Gower, this large-scale group exhibition features celebrated alumni from the VCA, in honour of the art school's 150 year anniversary.
 350 artists were invited to make a 9x5" work on board, including Patricia Piccinini, Nicholas Mangan, Louise Hearman, and David Rosetzky.

 As part of the group exhibition Closing the Distance, Kevin Chin will be one of four guest speakers on this discussion panel.
-Others include Dr Kristen Sharp (Senior lecturer in Art History and Theory at RMIT University), Rachel Marsden (Lecturer in Art Curatorship at The University of Melbourne), and Nikki Lam (Curator and Visual Arts Editor of Peril magazine).
+Topics will include how globalisation has affected cultural discourse, and how shifts in cultural boundaries are directing artistic approaches.
+The panel will be chaired by Dr Kristen Sharp (Senior lecturer in Art History and Theory at RMIT University), and panelists also include Rachel Marsden (Lecturer in Art Curatorship at The University of Melbourne), and Nikki Lam (Curator and Visual Arts Editor of Peril magazine).

 USA Residency, Teton ArtLab

 Kevin Chin has been awarded a globally competitive artist residency at Teton Artlab, USA.
 At the base of Yellowstone National Park, the residency is surrounded by geothermal activity and unique land formations.
 The residency will allow Chin to spend a whole month sourcing otherworldy landscapes and peculiarly American shelter structures to incorporate into paintings.

 Closing the Distance - Bundoora Homestead Melbourne